-CODE OF CONDUCT FOR WORKING WITH CHILDREN DECLARATION
+CHILD SAFEGUARDING CODE OF CONDUCT DECLARATION

-All Directors, Members, Staff, Volunteers, Contractors, Donors and Partners are responsible for conducting themselves in a professional manner consistent with their role as a Mercy Works' Limited representative and as a positive role model to children.
+All Board Directors, Committee Members, employees, Volunteers and Contractors are responsible for conducting themselves in a professional manner consistent with their role as a Mercy Works' Limited representative and as a positive role model to children.
 This means establishing and maintaining clear boundaries that serve to protect everyone from misunderstandings or violations of the professional relationship.